Wired FM

-Wired 99.9FM is a college radio station in Limerick city, Ireland, licensed by the Broadcasting Authority of Ireland to serve the student population of Limerick City.
-It is currently run as a partnership between Mary Immaculate College and Limerick Institute of Technology.
+Wired 99.9FM is a college radio station in Limerick city, Ireland, licensed by Coimisiún na Meán to serve the student population of Limerick City.
+It is currently run as a partnership between Mary Immaculate College and TUS Midwest.
 The station broadcasts all over Limerick city on 99.9FM and also streams online.

 Wired FM 99.9 is a member of CRAOL, the Community Radio Forum of Ireland.

 History and mission statement

 The station was licensed by the Broadcasting Commission of Ireland (as the IRTC) in 1995.
 The station has an active policy of facilitating access, communication and participation for all third-level students to its studios which are located in Mary Immaculate College and Technical University of the Shannon.
 Wired 99.9 FM's mission statement states that the station;

 provides a service that entertains while at the same time provides an accessible platform for information, debate and concerns pertaining to all aspects of student life and to create an awareness of the student community in the region.